Fire and Building Safety

 From 1 January 2008 a bonded asbestos licence is required for the removal of more that 10 square metres of bonded asbestos.

 Asbestos is only accepted at the following locations only (It is no longer accepted at the Tuncurry Waste Management Centre):

 - Taree Waste Management Centre - 6843 The Bucketts Way, Tinonee.

 - Gloucester Waste Management Centre - 385 Thunderbolts Way, Gloucester.

-- Stroud Landfill and Recycling Centre - Simmesville Road, Stroud.
+- Stroud Waste Management Centre - Simmesville Road, Stroud.